skogsbaer/sum-product/sum-product-en.md

 Sums and products have their roots in algebraic data types, which are well known from functional programming languages like Haskell or OCaml.
-However, the underlying concept is independent from a particular programming languages.
-In many years of experience in software architecture and development, we have used this concept as a valuable tool for all kind of data modeling tasks, in various programming languages and contexts.
+However, the underlying concept is independent from a particular programming language.
+In many years of experience in software architecture and development, we have used this concept as a valuable tool for all kinds of data modeling tasks, in various programming languages and contexts.

 This article explains the simple concept of sums and products.